-The Grant and Project Ordinance allowed in § 159-13.2 will require a technical correction to allow for the Opioid Fund to be accounted for with a project ordinance since the funds are not from the federal or state level.
-The technical correction is pending at the date of publication.
+The Grant and Project Ordinance allowed in § 159-13.2 required a technical correction to allow for the Opioid Fund to be accounted for with a project ordinance since the funds are not from the federal or state level.
+The legislation allowing for the technical correction passed in May of 2024 and is effective July 1, 2023 and is found here.

-14. Reimbursements for Pandemic-related Expenditures
+13. Reimbursements for Pandemic-related Expenditures

-In FY 2020/21, the American Rescue Plan Act (ARPA) established the Coronavirus State and Local Fiscal Recovery Funds to support urgent COVID-19 response efforts and replace lost revenue for eligible state, local, territorial, and tribal governments.
+In FY 2020/21, the American Rescue Plan Act (ARPA) established the Coronavirus State and Local Fiscal Recovery Funds to support urgent COVID-19 response efforts and replace lost revenue for the eligible state, local, territorial, and tribal governments.
 The County was allocated \$4,200,000 of fiscal recovery funds to be paid in two equal installments.
-The first installment of \$2,100,000 was received in July 2021.
-The second installment will be received in mid-2022.
-County staff and the Board of Commissioners have elected to use \$440,000 of the ARPA funds for premium pay.
-The County plans on using the rest of the funds for revenue replacement in Fiscal Year 2023.
-The \$440,000 used for premium pay was transferred to the General Fund from the ARPA Fund.
-Revenue replacement funds will be transferred to the appropriate funds once the intended use of the funds.
+The first installment of \$2,100,000 was received in July 2022.
+The second installment of \$2,100,000 was received in July 2022.
+County staff and the Board of Commissioners elected to use \$440,000 of the ARPA funds for premium pay in FY23.
+The amount used for premium pay was transferred to the General Fund from the ARPA Fund during FY23.